Al-Qadim: The Genie's Curse: Gameplay

 Unlike the games in SSI's Gold Box series, character generation is greatly simplified.
 The player chooses a name, by which they are known throughout the game.
 There is no race, class or skill selection, and play begins immediately.
-The single player character begins the game as a second-level corsair, whose statistics are predetermined; the player also cannot change his weapons or armor, although he can eventually improve his starting sword.
-The character earns experience points by solving puzzles and finishing quests, some of which do not involve combat.
-The character gains levels in exchange for experience points; gaining levels increases hit points, and grants the opportunity to learn new skills for combat.
+The single player character begins as a 2nd-level corsair, whose statistics are predetermined; the player also cannot change his weapons or armor, although he can eventually improve his starting sword.
+The character earns experience points by answering puzzles and completing quests, some of which do not involve combat.
+The character gains levels after accumulating sufficient experience points; gaining levels improves his hit point total, and grants the ability to master new skills for combat.

 The game features a simple interface, with icon menus instead of text.
-Character movement and most object manipulation are mouse-directed, although the player may use a keyboard or joystick.
-The player chooses all actions (except movement and projectile weapons) by pressing a single action key (or mouse button), which causes the character to automatically take the correct action with an object; the character either automatically picks up important objects or can take the object when the character looks at it.
+Character movement and most object manipulation are controlled by mouse, although the player may use a keyboard or joystick.
+The player chooses all actions (except movement and projectile weapons) by pressing a single action key (or mouse button), which causes the character to automatically take the correct action with an object; the character either automatically picks up significant objects or can choose to take an object that the character looks at.
 To talk to characters, or attack monsters with the scimitar, the player moves the character towards the target and clicks.
-The player selects the game's difficulty level of the game, which affects the monsters' power.
-At the beginning of the game, the player learns to maneuver the character by racing through a trap-filled dungeon hallway.
-Al-Qadim features simple, real-time combat, with the character using up to two weapons at a time.
-The character's scimitar can become more powerful with special objects, and his projectile weapon is a sling or magic shards which cast spells.
-If the character is injured, he can restore his hit points by drinking healing potions or be magically healed when he visits special locations.
+The player selects the difficulty level of the game, which determines the how powerful the monsters are.
+At the beginning of the game, the player learns how to maneuver the character by moving quickly through a trap-filled dungeon hallway.
+Al-Qadim features simple, real-time combat, with the character using either one or two weapons simultaneously.
+The character can use special objects to increase the power of the scimitar, and his ranged weapon is a sling or magic shards which cast various spells.
+If the character is injured, he can regain hit points with healing potions or be magically healed at special locations.